 In the book Supertraining, sports scientists Yuri Verkoshansky and Mel Siff depicted a variety of partner-resisted double-leg and single-leg bridge variations that were proposed to be useful in developing and enhancing the cyclical action of the hips and legs during sprint running.
 They recommend that the resistance exercise, “should not only reproduce the full amplitude of the movement but also the specific direction of resistance to the pull of the muscles.”

 In 2006, strength coach Bret Contreras introduced heavy barbell glute bridges and hip thrusts to the strength & conditioning industry out of his Scottsdale-based personal training facility.
 In the years to come, he would come up with dozens of resisted single- and double-leg bridging variations utilizing dumbbells, barbells, resistance bands, chains, and combinations thereof, while colleagues Ben Bruno and Cem Eren would do the same at their training facilities.
 Contreras made the hip thrust a primary glute exercise in Strong Curves, a book he wrote with Kellie Davis in 2013.
 The numerous testimonials he has posted on his site showing impressive gluteal improvements provided compelling evidence to convince people to experiment with the hip thrust.
 He has been working hard on the research front to legitimize the hip thrust and has extensively studied the hip thrust in his PhD thesis titled Kinematics, kinetics, and electromyography of vertical and horizontal hip extension exercises and their transference to acceleration and power.
 Bruno, on the other hand, is training celebrities such as Kate Upton in Hollywood to promote and popularize the hip thrust, while Cem is training Ms. Bikini Olympia finalists to do the same.
-Men’s Health Fitness Director BJ Gaddour has effectively popularized the hip thrust on the digital media front.
+Former Men’s Health Fitness Director BJ Gaddour has effectively popularized the hip thrust on the digital media front.